1871fotc/1871fotc.github.io/snippets/john-wood-rendall.md

 John Rendall and Amelia Hewitt were married by the Chaplain of the British Protestant Church, City of Ponta Delgarda, Island of St. Michael, on the 13^th^ of June 1849.

-One year later, also in Ponto Delgarda, Amelia's mother married for the second time to a Portuguese, Emmanuel Inez Rodrigues[^1].
+One year later, also in Ponto Delgarda, Amelia's mother married for the second time to a Portuguese, Emmanuel Inez Rodrigues.
 When she was widowed again, Mary emigrated to join her daughter, who by this time was in Brisbane.
 Mary arrived on the 7^th^ of January 1877.
 She had been there only seven years when she died in 1883.
 As well as Amelia, she had a surviving son, Joseph, and a deceased girl from each of her marriages.

 Meanwhile, back in the Azores, John and Amelia had two sons, Joseph Hewitt, born on the 24^th^ of April 1859 and Henry Hewitt, born on the 15^th^ of September 1851.
 (All their children were given the name 'Hewitt'.)